Loading...

 The fourth edition of the Neuroscience of the Everyday World (N.E.W.)
 Conference will focus on how artificial intelligence is reshaping neuroscience when data come from the real world rather than the controlled laboratory.

 Join us on Conference Day 1 for presentations that showcase digital sensing ecosystems for longitudinal brain health prediction, and research that uses naturalistic stimuli to benchmark modern AI models for capturing human cognition.
-Day 1 will also include a neurotechnology panel featuring industry experts and a poster session.
+Day 1 will also include a neurotechnology panel featuring industry experts and oral presentations from selected abstract submissions.

 Join the N.E.W.
-Conference email list to stay informed about updates.
+Conference email list to stay informed about updates, including when registration opens.

 Tentative Agenda